Gardening Tips for Summer: 5 Easy Steps

 4. Mulch Matters

-I have noticed that many guides for gardening for beginners leave out mulching techniques in their books.
-This is a grievous mistake because mulch is really beneficial for our growing gardens.
+Many gardening guides for beginners skip mulching techniques.
+This is a big mistake because mulch is very helpful for gardens.
 The benefits of mulching include:

 5. Dress for Success

-I can vouch for the fact that the right tools and attire makes gardening all the more easier.
-So apart from the essential shovels, hoes and spade your gardening gear should include:
+I know from experience that having the right tools and clothes makes gardening much easier.
+Besides essential tools like shovels, hoes, and spades, your gardening gear should also include:

 - A wide-brimmed hat/visor or cowboy hat to keep the sun out